-Air despatch by low altitude air drop or parachute delivery is a possibility and is a well practiced capability but this needs a significant area to be dominated, swept for IED’s and mines and secured for the drop.
-The close terrain would also make air despatch and air drop difficult and inneficient.
-The RAF and Army Air Corps do not operate small, extreme short take off and landing aircraft that might be utilised, even in a limited manner, so this is a potential method also not available.
+Air despatch by low altitude airdrop or parachute delivery is a possibility and is a well-practised capability but this needs a significant area to be dominated, swept for IED’s and mines and secured for the drop.
+The close terrain would also make air despatch and airdrop difficult and inefficient.
+The RAF and Army Air Corps do not operate small, extreme short take-off and landing aircraft that might be utilised, even in a limited manner, so this is a potential method also not available.

-We find ourselves in a situation where the most practical, available and lowest risk method for the vast majority of material is the resource intensive and ponderous CLP.
+We find ourselves in a situation where the most practical, available and lowest risk method for the vast majority of the material is the resource-intensive and ponderous CLP.

 So what we need is a method to keep the supplies flowing at a rate to sustain high tempo operations, at a reasonable cost in fuel and manpower whilst avoiding risky road moves.